How to Have a Successful Start at Breastfeeding - Baby Chick

 The Simply Sublime Nursing Bra| Baby Chick

-You’d be surprised by how many people–including women–who have never held a baby.
+You’d be surprised how many people—including women—have never held a baby.
 And let me tell you, there’s a difference between holding a 6-month-old baby and a newborn.
 I recommend practicing holding a newborn before you have your baby.
 Newborns require more head and neck support and support on their bum since they don’t have the strength to hold their head up.
 Also, practice burping them, rocking them, and swaddling them.

 The more confident a woman is about holding and taking care of a newborn, the more confident she will be when it comes to breastfeeding.
-By practicing these things in advance, you won’t be as nervous when you’re little one arrives.
+By practicing these things in advance, you won’t be as nervous when your little one arrives.
 This will also help reduce your anxiety when it comes to breastfeeding.

-3. Do skin-to-skin as soon and as often as possible.
+3. Do Skin-To-Skin as Soon and as Often as Possible

 Doing skin-to-skin immediately after birth isn’t always possible for every woman since some babies need immediate medical attention, but as soon as you can hold your baby, place her on your chest and do skin-to-skin.
 There are so many incredible benefits when it comes to skin-to-skin, and one of those benefits is it can help with initial breastfeeding.
 This is why I recommend wearing a nursing bra like this one during labor that is easy to pull down and connects either in the back or in the front so that you can quickly place baby on your bare chest.
 After birth, you won’t want to pull something over your head.

-4. Work on a deep latch.
+4. Work on a Deep Latch

 Establishing a good, deep latch should begin from the first nursing session.
 It may not happen immediately and take a little while, but it’s something that you should continue to work on until baby can latch correctly on her own.
 This will also save your nipples from feeling sore or getting cracked.

-5. Breastfeed often.
+5. Breastfeed Often

-When in doubt, whip it out.”
+“When in doubt, whip it out.”
 This is one of my favorite quotes.
 I like all new mothers to know that you can never overfeed a breastfed baby.
 It’s impossible to nurse the baby too much.
 Baby will let you know when she has had enough.
-Breastfeeding frequently and on baby’s demand will help you build your milk supply and perfect baby’s latch.
-You may feel like all you do is breastfeed, but that is completely normal, especially in the beginning.
-Baby should be eating every 2 to 3 hours in the first weeks, and sometimes even more often.
+Breastfeeding frequently and on baby’s demand will help you build your milk supply and perfect your baby’s latch.
+You may feel like all you do is breastfeed, but that is entirely normal, especially in the beginning.
+Baby should eat every 2 to 3 hours in the first weeks, and sometimes even more often.
 Keep at it.
 It will get better.

 Once your baby is born, you want to have baby with you as much as possible.
 There are benefits to keeping baby nearby for both you and baby.
 By being close, your bodies can communicate with one another.
 It tells your body that it’s time to make milk, your chest actually will increase in temperature a bit to help keep baby warm, and it helps soothe baby since she is familiar with your smell.
-She is learning trust.
-Breastfeeding often helps also your uterus continue to contract and heal to go back to its original size.
-You are learning about one another, and you can do so better and more quickly when being close by and responding to baby’s needs.
+She is learning to trust.
+Breastfeeding often helps your uterus continue to contract and heal to return to its original size.1 You are learning about one another, and you can do so better and more quickly when being close by and responding to baby’s needs.

 The Davy Nursing & Maternity Pajamas (Pant Set) | Baby Chick